 Fire safety issues

 The fumes from burning sofas and settees account for most of the deaths during house fires, which is why smoke alarms are so important.
-It's illegal for a landlord to fit furniture in rented accommodation which is not fully fire retardant.
+In rented accommodation, it's illegal for a landlord to fit furniture which is not fully fire retardant.
 Check for BSI Kitemark labels on all furniture and covers, and check if there are smoke detectors and fire extinguishers in the house.
 If they're missing, ask your landlord/agent to provide them.

 Make sure you also check your fire line – the direct route from your bedroom to the nearest door out of the building.
 Extra caution should be employed if it takes you through the kitchen.
 It's a good idea to check if there's plasterboard or solid brick on the stairwell walls, and if the kitchen has a firm interior door, as these things can slow down a fire and give you time to get out.